Black American Culture Was Missing On The Met Gala Red Carpet

 This also means many Black + POC designers may be overshadowed by these well established European houses and/or not have funding/resources to have presence on the carpet, tables at the gala etc like them — even if they are in the exhibition— Shelby Ivey Christie (@bronze_bombSHEL) September 13, 2021

-British NASCAR driver Lewis Hamilton took it upon himself to highlight emerging and established Black talent.
+Formula One and seven-time world champion British racing driver Lewis Hamilton took it upon himself to highlight emerging and established Black talent.
 While being interviewed on the red carpet by Vogue, Hamilton made it clear that he walked the walk and talked the talk.
 He told gala host and R29 Unbothered Creative Advisor Keke Palmer, “I’m really fortunate.
 Anna Wintour agreed to me hosting my table.
 I’ve brought four incredible, young, Black talented designers, and so we’ve got a great host of people tonight and it’s just about highlighting beauty and excellence and talent.”
 The designers he spoke of are Kenneth Nicholson, Edvin Thompson of Theophilio, and Jason Rembert of Aliétte.
 Those designers are American fashion.

 In case you’re unaware of how the Met Gala works, most tables are bought by different brands and celebrities are invited as their “guests.”
 This is a simplified explanation but it works.— top 99% (@mikelledstreet) September 14, 2021